ZhijingEu/value-investing-tools/README.md

 If your peer_multiples result has the target excluded from the peer stats (recommended), bands are still computed correctly from peers only while overlaying the target where needed.

-# 8. Implied EV and Equity Value
+# 8. Implied Value from Historical Performance (EV & Equity)

 ## Theory
 Whereas the scenario-based DCF (Section 9) projects forward with explicit assumptions, the Implied EV module looks backward: it uses historical averages of free cash flow and growth as if they were steady-state inputs into a perpetuity growth model.

+Therefore it is important to note that this function **does not introduce a separate terminal growth input**; instead it uses an averaged FCF base and historical CAGR (with guardrails) and discounts at WACC.

 The question it answers is: "If we assume the company's average historical FCF and growth continue indefinitely, what enterprise value (EV) does that imply – and how does it compare to today's market EV?"

-The calculation is based on the same Perpetuity Growth Method:
+The calculation is based on the Perpetuity Growth Method:

 $$EV_{\text{implied}} = \frac{FCF_{\text{avg}} \cdot (1+g)}{WACC - g}$$